Why can I use some essential oils internally, while others I should not?

 Therapeutic treatment using essential oils follows three different models: English, French, and German.

 The French model prescribes neat (undiluted) topical application of therapeutic-grades essential oils and/or the ingestion of pure essential oils.
 Typically, a few drops of an essential oil are added to agave nectar, honey, a small amount of vegetable oil, or put on a piece of bread.
 Many French practitioners have found that taking the oils internally yields excellent benefits.
 As we mentioned above, there are many essential oils that are classified as GRAS, however again, it's most important to know the source of the oils you are consuming.
+With Young Living's essential oils, the consumer knows which oils can be used internally by the white Vitality label distinction.

 The German model focuses on inhalation of essential oils — the true aromatherapy.
 Research has shown that the effect of fragrance on the sense of smell can exert strong effects on the brain — especially on the hypothalamus (the hormone command center of the body) and limbic system (the seat of emotions).
 Some essential oils high in sesquiterpenes, such as myrrh, sandalwood, cedar wood, vetiver, and Melissa, can dramatically increase oxygenation and activity in the brain, which may directly improve the function of many systems of the body.